Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Discussion and Future Directions

-\section{Discussion and Future Directions}
+\section{Discussion \corr{and Future Directions}}

+This study presented the design and implementation of an LLM-based feedback system for physics problem solving grounded in evidence-centered design and reported a first evaluation within the German Physics Olympiad. \revIII{The evaluation examined problem-related ratings of the perceived usefulness of the generated feedback (RQ1) as well as the perceived and actual correctness of the feedback (RQ2).
+With respect to RQ1, the LLM-generated feedback was generally perceived as useful.
+In cases where the feedback was not considered useful, it was often described as insufficiently adapted to individual approaches.
+With respect to RQ2, the feedback was, on average, perceived as highly correct.}

-In sum, students predominantly perceived the feedback as useful, whereas those who rated it as less useful often described it as non-adaptive.
-Although the LLM-generated feedback was on average perceived as highly accurate, a detailed analysis showed that it contained errors in about 20\% of cases (similar to \cite{Gupta2025BeyondFinalAnswers}), even though the LLM output was grounded in ECD which we expected to reduce the amount of erroneous feedback.
+However, a detailed analysis of its correctness showed that the feedback contained errors in about 20\% of cases, similar to Gupta et al.~\cite{Gupta2025BeyondFinalAnswers}.
+This occurred despite grounding the LLM output in ECD, which we had expected to reduce the amount of erroneous feedback.
 The erroneous feedback also went almost undetected by students.
 One may hypothesize that even high-performing Physics Olympiad participants tended to accept the feedback without critical reflection \cite{krupp_unreflected_2024}.
 One likely reason is that LLMs present their output in the polished, expert-like language of domain specialists, thereby masking underlying errors and making them harder to detect \cite{Steyvers2025WhatLLMsKnow}.
 Thus, there exists a risk of students learning factually incorrect information.
-LLM-based feedback systems should therefore make users explicitly aware that the generated feedback may contain errors and should not be accepted uncritically.
-To support this, the system should provide simple mechanisms for students to flag potentially erroneous feedback, enabling continuous monitoring and improvement.
+LLM-based feedback systems should therefore make users explicitly aware that the generated feedback may contain errors and that it should not be accepted uncritically.
+To support this, the system should provide simple mechanisms for students to flag potentially erroneous feedback, enabling continuous monitoring and improvement. \corr{Critical oversight by educators and initiation of a design cycle is similarly important to improve upon existing weaknesses, and raise suitability of the system for a given context (here: Physics Olympiad).}